kshedden/stats206/slides/information.md

 The estimation error is random, since it depends on the statistic, which is random.

-We always want the estimation error to be small.
-But in practice, the estimation error will never be zero, and in rare cases it may be quite large.

 In order to quantify the
 uncertainty in our estimates, we need to have an understanding of how large the estimation errors tend to be.

+We want the estimation error to be small.
+Increasing the sample size is often the best way to reduce the estimation error.

 ---